 BMCT's Greening India program is an evolving series of life-affirming festival events, seminars.
 PR campaigns, and educational programs to promote public arts, organic economies and eco-spirituality in Rajasthan's historic princely state of Mewar.
 Our work is devoted to nurturing local virtuosity, self-sufficiency and grassroots democracy to protect the rights of our peoples and Nature as a whole.

-Our key educational objectives are local swaraj, eco-psychology, and creative mastery; and current projects include Shakti Caravan, an international performing arts education exchange program with Vanaver Caravan; Shakti Sundays, biweekly eco-fests to showcase community activism against a backdrop of local talent; Organic Udaipur, an aspirational 5-year plan to certify thousands of "default organic" farmers, amplify local awareness & demand, and nurture organic entrepreneurship; and Design for Change, a brilliant new Gujurati method to nourish creative community problem-solving skills in the very young.
+Our key educational objectives are local swaraj, eco-psychology, and creative mastery; and recent projects include Shakti Caravan, an international performing arts education exchange program with Vanaver Caravan; Shakti Sundays, biweekly eco-fests to showcase community activism against a backdrop of local talent; Organic Udaipur, an aspirational 5-year plan to certify thousands of "default organic" farmers, amplify local awareness & demand, and nurture organic entrepreneurship; and Design for Change, a brilliant new Gujarati method to nourish creative community problem-solving skills in the very young.

 Kyoto Creative Econ Team Inspired by Mewar's Diversity, Launches New Kyoto-Udaipur Collaboration Center

 Udaipur - Jan 31, 2015: Eminent Japanese delegation arrives to deepen Kyoto/Udaipur ties and co-develop new creative economy models.

 Team arriving: (l to r) former UNEP/UNESCO program officer Ryuichi Fukuhara;